June 1, 2018

 3. Getting involved with PR, Marketing or Fundraising

-4. Trained carefully to deliver Hyperbaric Oxygen Therapy.
+4. Trained carefully to deliver Oxygen Therapy.
 (This is where people breath pure oxygen under gentle pressure.
 It helps lots of people improve their quality of life.)

 Every role is vitally important to us and we’re grateful to have a team of such dedicated volunteers making a huge difference to our charity and the people we support.